ilegitt/interview-task/README.md

 Zero-Trust Security: Authentication between all components is handled through short-lived tokens and IAM roles (OIDC and IRSA), with no long-lived keys.

-DevSecOps Integration: The pipeline includes automated security scanning:
+DevSecOps Integration: The pipeline includes automated security scanning (SCA, SAST, DAST).
-SAST/SCA: Trivy scans container images for known vulnerabilities (CVEs) in both OS packages and application libraries.
-DAST: OWASP ZAP scans the running application in staging for common web vulnerabilities.
-Dependency Review: Proactively scans pull requests to prevent vulnerable dependencies from being merged.

-Prerequisites
+PREREQUISITES

 Before using this pipeline, you must ensure the following are configured in AWS account and EKS cluster.

 1. EKS Cluster and Peered VPCs